LiamEdwards931/JavascriptProject/README.md

   - Because the character jumps we added velocity aka jump height
   - Because the character jumps we added gravity variable
   - Because the rex moves we also add a speed variable.
-  - The different sound effects added to the T-rex are declared her also.
+  - The different sound effects added to the T-rex are declared here also.
   - it has 3 other functions inside of the class:
     - restart() - when the game is restarted the code in this function will run which in this case reset the rex back to it's original start point on the canvas
     - draw(context) - we add an argument because this is creating an object we want it to be drawn on the context variable which for this project is context('2d)